SabaGholizadehAnsari/ltl-pxevaluation/README.md

    * Sequential-patterns
    * Aggregation

+## How to Run
+to test the reproducability of the results, you can run "Test_ZenopuslevelSpecifications" test file, located at src/test/java/ux.pxtesting.ltl.offline

 ## Area and area coverage

 An "area" represents some 3D-space.
 It can be a "surface", but generally it is a space.